 2. Work On Your Writing Samples

 Once you decide the industry you want to work in, it’s time to build a body of work that reflects the writing quality you can provide to clients.
-Most creative professionals directly think of breaking into the big publications such as Forbes, Entrepreneur, and Business Insider.
+Most creative professionals directly think of breaking into big publications such as Forbes, Entrepreneur, and Business Insider.

 But a couple of reputable websites and blogs in your niche most likely work well to let businesses in your industry trust hiring your services — at least once.